 Today we are witnessing the revival of planning as an instrument of sustainability, good governance, and inclusion, especially in “hyperdynamic” environments.
 Yet, as far as contemporary post-conflict situations are concerned, planning still only plays a marginal (if any) role in the reconstruction of post-conflict cities.
 The lack of planning has had considerable implications for the revival of the post-war economy, for their sustainable development, and for their reconciliation and reunification.

 When conflicts (suddenly) end, the situation is often chaotic and it changes rapidly.
 How can urban designers act effectively in these situations?
 How can they guide the reconstruction of war-affected cities in a manner that supports mutual reconciliation?
 How can they support sustainable recovery of the socio-economic context instead of creating systems that cause distrust and divide which lead to economic stagnation and environmental degradation?
 Is it possible to unify divided cities, like Mostar and Beirut, through planning efforts?
 Is there even a role for planning and planners in the immediate aftermath of war?

 What does it mean to rebuild a city in the 21st century if global temperatures are rising, new urban technologies are implemented in cities, and the world population is ever increasing?

-Graduation Committe: Hans van der Made (mentor), Hanneke Kijne and Jaap van den Bout.
-Additional members for the exam: Ingeborg Thoral and Huub Juurlink.
+Afstudeercommissie: Hans van der Made (mentor), Hanneke Kijne and Jaap van den Bout.
+Toegevoegde leden tbv het examen: Ingeborg Thoral en Huub Juurlink.